microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

     import { useIsSignedIn, Agenda, Login } from '@microsoft/mgt-react';
     ```

-1. Extend the contents of the `return` clause with an extra `div` and the Microsoft Graph Toolkit `<Agenda />` component that will only render is the user is signed in.
+1. Extend the contents of the `return` clause with an extra `div` and the Microsoft Graph Toolkit `<Agenda />` component that only renders if the user is signed in.

     ```TypeScript
     <div className="row">